 A labour of love: 2 years in the making

 After the last months of building and creating, there is still something deeply exciting to me about connecting with others through books.
-I still remember the excitement I felt when for the first time a reader reached out to me around May 2021.
+I still remember the excitement I felt when for the first time a reader reached out to me last year, around May 2021.
 A woman named Sara wrote me in a private message and shared a personal experience about her childhood, and how reading the book What Happened to You changed her perspective on trauma.
+It’s indeed an incredible book about what trauma is and how it shows up in our lives, and she wrote me that it opened the door for her to look at that experience in a more compassionate way.

 One of the great things about building a platform and having ownership over it is that it allows you to create an instant feedback loop.
 Because writing is in many ways a solo act – an expression of deep thinking, there isn’t much dialogue during the writing process.
 While a comedian or a teacher receives direct feedback from the audience during the performance, a writer, however, receives that feedback after the piece has already been delivered.
 This blog, however, enables me to engage in an ongoing dialogue and helps me to experience a more interactive, and rewarding creative process.